The NILJ Team

 Detective Mark Pucci

-Mark Pucci, Founder and President of the Board of NILJ, is a highly decorated, retired NYPD Detective.
+Mark Pucci, Co-Founder and President of the Board of NILJ, is a highly decorated, retired NYPD Detective.
 Mark's investigative experience while working for the New York City Police Department encompassed all facets of law enforcement from Vice, Narcotics, Illegal Firearms, Gangs, and other violent crime related investigations, to Special Operations Division, city-wide major-crime pattern identification, and the apprehension of many of the city's most wanted criminals.
 Mark's extensive undercover, observational surveillance and covert / special operations' training and experience during his tenure as a Detective with the NYPD are considered by many to be unparalleled in the private sector.
 Since Mark's retirement from the NYPD and re-entry into private sector investigations, Mark has worked with several large scale National & International Investigative Firms in the capacity of, Executive Vice President, Chief Investigator, Chief Compliance Officer and National / International Investigative Consultant.

 READ MARK’S FULL BIO BELOW.